Incantium/Auto-Reference/README.md

 Are you tired writing [`GetComponent`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) in each script to reference another script, even though this can never go wrong (when using [`[RequireComponent]`](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/RequireComponent.html))?
-This package named AutoReference solves that problem by automatically referencing other script without any extra code.
+This package named Auto Reference solves that problem by automatically referencing other script without any extra code.

 ## Installation instructions